 Midcentury design didn’t just reinterpret the look and feel of home furnishings, it invented new ways of creating them as well.

-In the post-war era following World War II, modern industrial manufacturing techniques, as well as materials–like steel, molded plywood, and plastics–cracked open new ways of producing goods.
+In the post-World War II era, modern industrial manufacturing techniques, as well as materials–like steel, molded plywood, and plastics–cracked open new ways of producing goods.
 In turn, designers took this license to recreate what furniture could look like entirely.

 Efficiency was key in modern design, with homes and objects created thoughtfully to function practically for as many people as possible for an accessible price.
 The first Eichler homes, for instance, 1,500 square foot 3 bed/1 bath designs, sold for just $10,000 in 1949, just over $120,000 by today's dollar value.